Content Lifecycle Management Examples

 -

-In the SUSE Manager Web UI, navigate to your Red Hat Enterprise Linux 9 CLM project.
+In the SUSE Manager Web UI, navigate to your Red Hat Enterprise Linux 8 or 9 CLM project.
 Ensure that you have included the AppStream channels for your project.

 -